 Aptenia is a small genus of flowering plants in the family Aizoaceae.
 They are native to southern Africa.
 The genus name is from the Greek "a," meaning "not," and "ptenos," meaning "winged," and refers to the wingless fruit capsules.

 In 2007, this genus and several others were transferred into Mesembryanthemum.

 These are succulent subshrubs growing from a system of fibrous, often fleshy roots.
 The stems lie prostrate on the ground or may climb.
-The stem bases are woody, and the stems are green.
-The leaves are mostly oppositely arranged, but those near the inflorescences may be alternate.
-The leaf blades are flat, hairless, sometimes waxy, and usually heart-shaped, or occasionally lance-shaped.
-Flowers are solitary or grow in small, whorled clusters, usually in the leaf axils along the stem.
-The flower is about 0.4 inch (1 cm) wide.
-There are two large sepals and two smaller.
-The corolla contains many narrow petals in shades of pink, purple, yellow, or white, and several staminodes that look very much like the petals.
+They are green and fleshy with woody bases.
+Leaves are mostly oppositely arranged, but those near the inflorescences may be alternate.
+The leaf blades are flat, hairless, sometimes waxy, and usually heart-shaped or occasionally lance-shaped.
+Flowers are solitary or grow in small whorled clusters, usually in the leaf axils along the stem.
+The flowers are about 0.4 inches (1 cm) in diameter.
+There are two large sepals and two smaller ones.
+The corolla contains many narrow petals in different shades of purple, pink, yellow, or white and several staminodes that look very much like the petals.
 The many fertile stamens at the center are white or yellow.
-The fruit is a capsule with four valves.
+The fruits are capsules with four valves.